-On March 6, 2019, the state enacted HB0171, which was signed into law by Gov. Mark Gordon signed into law.
-It legalized hemp and gave the Department of Agriculture authority over hemp production and regulation.
+On March 6, 2019, the state enacted HB0171, which Gov. Mark Gordon signed into law.
+It legalized hemp and gave the Department of Agriculture authority over its production and regulation.

 After the signing of HB0171, the Department of Agriculture submitted its plan for regulating hemp in the state to the US Department of Agriculture.
 The act formally removed hemp-derived CBD from Wyoming's list of controlled substances.

-There were at least two attempts by advocates to place marijuana legalization on the state ballot, including an effort to get it in front of voters in 2018.
+There have been at least two attempts to place marijuana legalization on the state ballot, including an effort to get it in front of voters in 2018.
 But advocates failed to gather enough signatures to qualify.

 Is CBD oil legal in Wyoming?

 Yes, CBD oil is legal in Wyoming.
-However, the sale, possession, and use of marijuana-derived CBD oil that contains more than 0.3% THC by weight remains illegal in Wyoming.
+However, the sale, possession, and use of CBD oil that contains more than 0.3% THC by weight remains illegal in Wyoming.
 As long as CBD products have less than 0.3% THC, Wyoming residents can legally purchase CBD online and have it mailed to them.
 There are also shops across the state that sell hemp-derived CBD oil.

 No. Cannabis in all forms is illegal in the Cowboy State.